jamesmorgan/github-explorer/README.md

 * github-projects - Adding your public GitHub repositories to your Cinnamon desktop, giving you quick access links and stats.
 * force-quit = A simple applet to kill a specified window - tutorial: http://cinnamon.linuxmint.com/?p=156
+* test-notification = a simple applet which should demonstrate (or find issues) using HTML in notifications

 * See [TODO](https://github.com/jamesemorgan/CustomCinnamonApplets/blob/master/github-projects%40morgan-design.com/TODO) for more details